chasmack/hummaps/README.md

 A basic search looks like this: `s36 t2n r5e`

-This should find the same maps as an equivalent search on Hollins.
+This should turn up the same maps as an equivalent search on Hollins.
-Extra spaces in and around the search terms are ignored but you must separate terms by at least one space.
+Extra spaces in and around the search terms are ignored but you must separate search terms by at least one space.
 Upper and lower case letters can be used interchangeably.

 To search in more than one section: `s36 t2n r5e + s35 t2n r5e`